-Lettuce wraps (San Choy Bow) is an extremely popular appetizer throughout Southeast Asia and in Chinese and Asian restaurants of Western countries.
-It originated from China and quickly became popular in Southeast Asia with their own variations.
-Lettuce wraps are synonymous to Western breadless lettuce sandwiches, a wrap with lettuce as a replacement for bread.
-They are very popular school luncheons in the America and England since the mid-twentieth century until today.
-Similar to many popular dishes, there are many modern variations of lettuce wraps in addition to Chinese San Choy Bow, like Thai lettuce wraps, Vietnamese lettuce wraps and many more.
-They are a superb low carb substitute for bread and as entrees or just as a light lunch.
-Lettuce wraps are fresh, scrumptious and full of nutritional values.
-Favourite ingredients can range from minced meat, prawns, fish or tofu served with some vegetables or just vegans.
+Similar to many popular dishes, there are many modern variations of lettuce wraps in addition to Chinese San Choy Bow.
+They include Thai lettuce wraps, Vietnamese lettuce wraps and many more.
+Besides, they are a superb low carb substitute for bread and as entrees or just as a light lunch.
+All in all, lettuce wraps are fresh, scrumptious and full of nutritional values.
+Moreover, favourite ingredients can range from minced meat, prawns, fish or tofu served with some vegetables or just vegans.

-The most traditional Chinese lettuce wraps (San Choy Bow) usually include iceberg lettuce leaves, minced chicken or pork, water chestnuts, carrots, shiitake mushrooms, onion, spring onion (shallots), ginger, garlic and coriander.
-For my gluten free 5 Spice Salmon Lettuce Wraps (San Choy Bow) recipe, I am using pan-fried five spice salmon as my main ingredient and served on little gems lettuce leaves (you can also use any of your favourite lettuce like cos lettuce, butter lettuce or iceberg lettuce), along with some cucumber, spring onion (shallots) and coriander (cilantro).
+The most traditional Chinese lettuce wraps (San Choy Bow) usually include iceberg lettuce leaves, minced chicken or pork.
+Served with water chestnuts, carrots, shiitake mushrooms, onion, spring onion (shallots), ginger, garlic and coriander.
+For my gluten free 5 Spice Salmon Lettuce Wraps (San Choy Bow) recipe.
+I am using pan-fried five spice salmon as my main ingredient, served on little gems lettuce leaves.
+Along with some cucumber, spring onion (shallots) and coriander (cilantro).
 Then drizzled with a ginger, garlic, lemon and coconut aminos sauce.
-This recipe is also paleo, dairy free, soy free, egg free, nut free, corn free and low carbs.

 History and Types of Lettuce